rostools/prodigenr/README.md

 Conduct](http://prodigenr.lukewjohnston.com/CODE_OF_CONDUCT.html).
 By
 participating in this project you agree to abide by its terms.

-Special thanks to @zsemnani for creating the logo\!
+Special thanks to @zsemnani for creating the logo!